qilingframework/rtfd.io/docs/faq.md

 ```

 ### My program crashes.
 It says Syscall/API not implemented
-- Most likely the syscall or OS api required by the binary is not implemented.
+- Most likely the syscall or OS API required by the binary is not implemented.
 You might want to write the syscall or OS api and contribute to the project.
 But in some cases, the syscall (maybe only syscall) is not being mapped to the arch.
 Map the syscall to the arch will always work.
 - Some cases like [issue 281](https://github.com/qilingframework/qiling/issues/281) we can reuse similar syscall.
 For example, vfork and fork can be shared most of the time.
 Always remember, Qiling is a emulator, some of the syscall do not have to be 100% identical to a real kernel.

 ### Windows API often comes with functionsA and functionW.
 Do I need to implement both?